anderssjoland/keypresses/README.md

 # keypresses

-This repository contains code written for research on iPhone keybaords.
-These programs are used for visually detect keypresses on iPhone keybards from video.
+This repository contains code written for research on iPhone keyboards.
+These programs are used to visually detect keypresses on iPhone keyboards from video.